Declassified documents from the British National Archives have confirmed what was largely an unofficial rumour.

 Yes mate….
 Like I have said before, politicians do not fight wars.

-Four British airmen and up to four Tornado aircraft may have been lost unnecessarily at the beginning of the Gulf war because of “disgraceful interference” by a senior officer at the Ministry of Defence, the former commander of the British forces confirmed.
 The senior officer alleged to of been Marshal of the RAF Sir David Craig, was then Chief of Defence Staff.
 The claim is made by General Sir Peter de la Billiere in a BBC1 documentary series, The Gulf War, which was aired on 9 January 1996 marking the fifth anniversary of the 1991 conflict.
-During the war Sir… Read more »
+During the war Sir Peter oversaw the operations of British troops, sailors and airmen.

 There was nothing wrong with low-level attacks as long as they were planned well in order to maintain the element of surprise.
 It’s when they signposted their attacks that they became vulnerable.
 The GR1As flew the entire war at low-level as their recce equipment was optimised for that.